 - Mei C., New York City, April, 2017

-"I traveled with Cassandra for 10 days and had an excellent time.
+"I joined a 10-day group trip to Cuba and had an excellent time.
 We went on a flamingo-watching boat ride in a nature preserve, jumped off waterfalls in the jungle, cycled through Old Havana, visited several beautiful beaches, and went salsa dancing in a hot nightclub built inside a cave.
 I had limited expectations of Cuba because I don't speak Spanish and I'd never traveled to a "non-westernized" country.
 My expectations were absolutely exceeded.
 Cassandra opened my eyes to much more adventure and culture then I was ever expecting."

 - Amy M, New York City, December, 2015